Kalia2538/ComputerGaming2025/README.md

 ## Game Summary

-A relaxing cooking game where up to two players run a cafe together.
-Players recieve orders from customers and prepare meals in a kitchen.
-The goal is to complete each recipe with speed and quality to keep customers happy, allowing the player to upgrade appliances and unlock new recipes.
+A cozy, single-player game that allows you to step into the role of a barista.
+Players receive customer orders and prepare meals in a connected kitchen space.
+The goal is to fulfill each recipe with accuracy and care to keep customers happy and earn points.
+The overall experience focuses on relaxed, rewarding gameplay.

 ## Genres